-- 1. Nominating Committee: At each Annual General Meeting a Nominating Committee shall be elected, consisting of the Immediate Past President and two other members elected from the floor, whose duty shall be to present a slate of candidates for election to the Executive Committee at the next Annual General Meeting.
-The slate must be received in writing by the Secretary at least 60 days in advance of the Annual General Meeting. - 2.
-Other Nominations: Members may nominate additional candidates for election to the Executive Committee, in writing and received by the Secretary at least 60 days in advance of the Annual General Meeting.
-All such nominations must have a nominator, a seconder and permission from the candidate. - 3.
-Amendments: All proposed amendments to the By-Laws, Regulations or Rules must be received in writing by the Secretary at least 60 days in advance of the Annual General Meeting. - 4.
-Notice: At least 30 days in advance of the Annual General Meeting, the Secretary must send out to all members the notice of the Annual General Meeting, the Agenda, the Nominating Committee's Slate of candidates, any other nominations which have been received and all proposed amendments to By-Laws, Regulations and Rules.
+- 1. Nominating Committee: At each Annual General Meeting a Nominating Committee shall be elected, consisting of the Immediate Past Chairperson and two other members elected from the floor, whose duty shall be to present a slate of candidates for election to the Executive Committee at the next Annual General Meeting.
+The slate must be received in writing in the OWHA office c/o the Secretary at least 60 days in advance of the Annual General Meeting. - 2.
+Other Nominations: Members may nominate additional candidates for election to the Executive Committee, in writing and received in the OWHA office c/o the Secretary at least 60 days in advance of the Annual General Meeting.
+All such nominations must have a nominator, a seconder and permission from the candidate.

-5. Amendments Made During the Year by the Executive Committee: All changes to By-Laws, Regulation or Rules made during the year by the Executive Committee, as authorized in the Constitution, ARTICLES TEN and ELEVEN, must be included on the list of amendments sent out by the Secretary.
+- 3. Amendments: All proposed amendments to the By-Laws, Regulations or Rules must be received in writing in the OWHA office c/o the Secretary at least 60 days in advance of the Annual General Meeting. - 4.
+Notice: At least 30 days in advance of the Annual General Meeting, the Secretary must send out to all members the notice of the Annual General Meeting, the Agenda, the Nominating Committee's Slate of candidates, any other nominations which have been received and all proposed amendments to By-Laws, Regulations and Rules. - 5.
+Amendments Made During the Year by the Executive Committee: All changes to By-Laws, Regulation or Rules made during the year by the Executive Committee, as authorized in the Constitution, ARTICLES TEN and ELEVEN, must be included on the list of amendments sent out by the Secretary.